equalitie/ouisync/doc/paper.md

 proves that the risk is negligible then it can be enabled in the future.
 To do that, only the nonce formula needs to be changed to `HASH(read_key || plaintext_context)`.

-The reason the encryption doesn't use authentication ([AEAD](link-wiki-aead)) is that authentication is implemented at the level of snapshots using the write key.
+The reason the encryption doesn't use authentication ([AEAD][link-wiki-aead]) is that authentication is implemented at the level of snapshots using the write key.
 This is detailed in the following section.